Brody Jenner Is Reportedly Devastated That His Father Caitlyn Won’t Attend His Wedding

 Brody Jenner is about to experience one of the biggest days of his life.
 However, his father, Caitlyn Jenner, won’t be there to witness it.
-The former MTV reality star is allegedly feeling very upset about his father’s absence from his upcoming wedding to fiance Kaitlynn Carter.
+The former MTV reality star is allegedly feeling very upset about his father’s absence from his upcoming wedding to fiancée Kaitlynn Carter.

 According to a May 30 report by TMZ, Brody Jenner is “deeply hurt” by Caitlyn Jenner skipping his wedding.
 Sources tell the site that Caitlyn informed Brody that she couldn’t come to the wedding because of a big business deal she has in the works.
-The decision was not a popular one among Brody, or his siblings, Burt, Brandon, and Cassandra.
+The decision was not a popular one among Brody, or his siblings: Burt, Brandon, and Cassandra.

 The insiders even reveal that Brody Jenner got into a very “heated discussion” with Caitlyn over her decision to put business ahead of his wedding day.
-Sources also went on to say that the relationship between Brody and his father has been strained for “years,” and that Brody often felt like he was abandoned by his dad after Caitlyn (then Bruce Jenner) married Kris and began playing father to her children, Rob, Khloe, Kourtney, and Kim Kardashian.
+Sources also went on to say that the relationship between Brody and his father has been strained for “years,” and that Brody often felt like he was abandoned by his dad after Caitlyn (then Bruce Jenner) married Kris and began playing father to her children: Rob, Khloe, Kourtney, and Kim Kardashian.

-In addition, the insider also reveal that Caitlyn Jenner has had some problems accepting a few of Brody’s “life choices” in the past, but that the family believes that shouldn’t come into play during his wedding festivities.
+In addition, the insider also reveals that Caitlyn Jenner has had some problems accepting a few of Brody’s “life choices” in the past, but that the family believes that shouldn’t come into play during his wedding festivities.

 As previously reported by the Inquisitr, Brody Jenner did confirm that he sent invites to both of his half-sisters, Kendall and Kylie Jenner, but that they both completely ignored the invites, didn’t RSVP, and he that he hasn’t heard a thing from them regarding his nuptials.